dakotamm/research_blog/_posts/2024-07-01-strat-DO-sol.md

 7. Comments on "avoiding inadvertant p-hacking" - basically, layout all my data analysis steps.
    * Taylor recommended bootstrapping techniques, using Mann-Kendall trends with Thiel-Sen slope (and checking residuals when using linear-regressions...)
    * Taylor/Alex recommended instead of "no slope detected" - explain the minimum detectable slope given data, say that slope does not exceed that.
-   * Group discussed propagating errors through to final results - e.g. what is the uncertainty on my solubility calculations given CT/SA etc.
+   * Group discussed propagating errors through to final results - e.g. what is the uncertainty on my solubility calculations given CT/SA etc. - 7/1/2024: just doing calculations with measured values then assigning 95% confidence intervals for now
    * Also - listing out all the slopes and uncertainties, comparing slopes across sites, keeping 95% confidence interval on slopes...
    * Investigate "step trends" as well as full time series
    * Consider % change vs. absolute changes, like with stratification!
 8. Mike pointed out the importance of winter properties on DO minima...consider this in more expanded analyses.
 9. Penn Cove - pull in Ecology data as well + Coupeville wharf
-10. Emily Herrington - reach out to for Penn Cove data, especially on mussel growing stuff?
+10. Emily Herrington - reach out to for Penn Cove data, especially on mussel growing stuff? - Michelle to connect us

 Further reading:
 1. [Elmstrom et al. (2024)](https://www.nature.com/articles/s43247-024-01235-8) - nutrient trends